tommybobbins/studious-octo-goggles/README.md

 #### Private clusters

 Better, cannot connect to nodes.
 Public and Private endpoint for the cluster endpoint.
 Must specify a /28.
-The Control plane is a VPC Peer connection, be wary of VPC transit.
+The

-- User VPC Network
+- User VPC Network contains the nodes.

-- Google Managed VPC Network
+- Google Managed VPC Network - contains the control plane with a transparent VPC peering connection to the user VPC network with the nodes.
+If you are using a Private cluster, be careful of connecting to the controlplane via another VPC because of transiting rules.